 Build & Design

-The X3s got a brand new makeover, and it looks great.
-The cheap plastic of the X2s is replaced with more cheap plastic, but this one just looks and feels way better.
-Especially in the black and silver option that we got a chance to review.
-The earbuds are definitely slimmer this time around but they’re still fairly bulky.
+The X3’s got a new makeover when compared to the previous X2 model, and it looks great.
+The cheap plastic of the X2’s is replaced with more cheap plastic, but this one just looks and feels way better.
+Especially in the black and silver option that we checked out.
+The earbuds are definitely slimmer this time around, but they’re still fairly bulky.
 Especially after adding the new wings and ear tips.
-On the bright side I had no problem keeping these in my ears whether I was sitting at a desk or actually going for a run.
+On the bright side, I had no problem keeping these in my ears whether I was sitting at a desk or actually going for a run.
 A nice improvement from the Freedoms that came out earlier this year.

 The earbuds are also slightly angled now which, when combined with the slimmer housing overall, helps these shoot audio straight down into your ear.
 We’ll get to the actual sound quality a little later in the review, but as far as fit goes these are a winner.
-The cable is more or less the same, but the next big change you’ll find is with the control module/mic.
-It’s still located about 2 or 3 inches below the earbud, but the module on the X3 is now just a little bit bigger thanks to it also now housing the battery.
+The cable is more or less the same for better or worse, but the next biggest change you’ll find is with the control module/mic.
+It’s still located about two inches below the earbud, but the module on the X3 is now just a little bit bigger thanks to it also now housing the battery.
 That said, it isn’t too bulky or cumbersome.
 It’s easy to use and also looks just a little more stylish.

 You may be noticing an overarching theme here: the X3s are way more polished than Jaybirds previous headphones when it comes to build and design.
-The one area that I wish they improved on was their sweat proofing, which is still stated as having a hydrophobic nano coating rather than an actual waterproof rating.
-It’s worth mentioning that I had no troubles during my testing and if you do experience issues, Jaybird covers you for a year.
-The hardshell carrying case also got a demotion but I actually like the new one better.
+The one area that I wish they improved on was their sweat proofing, which is still stated as having a sweatproof hydrophobic nanocoating rather than an actual waterproof rating.
+It’s worth mentioning that I had no troubles during my testing and if you do experience issues, the Jaybird warranty covers you for a year.
+The hardshell carrying case also got a demotion, but I actually like the new one better.
 It still protects the headphones but now I can stuff it in my pocket if I need to.
 Unlike the last case which was basically a solid treasure chest of rubber.
 Again, it’s just more polished and practical.

 The X3s now have Bluetooth 4.1, which means that you can connect two of them to the same source device if you want to.
 You can also connect to two different devices at once, though weird things started to happen when I did.
-For example, when listening to music on my Pixel while connected to my iPad, Siri would pop up when I held down the multifunction button in the middle instead of the Google Assistant.
-Of course, I’m not entirely sure how often this will come up in real world usage but it was something that I figured I’d mention if you use both Android and iOS devices like I do.
+For example, when listening to music on my Pixel while connected to my iPad, Siri would pop up when I held down the multifunction button in the middle instead of the Google Assistant (2018 sidenote: Man, I miss my original Pixel phone).
+Of course, I’m not entirely sure how often this will come up in real-world usage but it was something that I figured I’d mention if you use both Android and iOS devices as I do.
 On another note, lag or latency on these is pretty much nonexistent.
 I caught up on all the Casey Neistat vlogs I’ve missed which is a very entertaining way to test Bluetooth headphones.

-We did all of our testing using the “Signature” sound profile in the app which is the default setting, and everyone knows how important defaults are.
+We did all of our listening using the “Signature” sound profile in the app which is the default setting, and everyone knows how important defaults are.